surykartka/BLISS_test/README.md

 * [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) was run to check quality of the reads (outputs written to [`FastQC`](FastQC)).
 Overrepresented sequences suggest contamination with 'RNA PCR Primer, Index 6' (R1 C1_S1), 'RNA PCR Primer, Index 12' (R1 NB_S2), and 'Illumina RNA PCR Primer' (R2).
 Sequences of these adapter (their reverse complement) were found [here](https://github.com/csf-ngs/fastqc/blob/master/Contaminants/contaminant_list.txt) and written to [`primers.fa`](trim_adapters/primers.fa).
 (As the first 'T' could overlap with the last 'T' of the barcode sequence, it was stripped from the adapter sequences.)

-* The adapter were trimmed with [cutadapt](https://cutadapt.readthedocs.io/) (allowing at minimum three bases match between adapter and match, and discarding proccesed reads that are shorter than 6 nt), e.g.: `cutadapt -a TGGAATTCTCGGGTGCCAAGGAACTCCAGTCACGCCAATATCTCGTATGCCGTCTTCTGCTTG --minimum-length 6 -o trim_adapters/B_SC-BLESS_C1_S1_L001_R1_BCHLT_cutadapt_1.fastq.gz fastq/B_SC-BLESS_C1_S1_L001_R1_BCHLT.fastq.gz > analysis/cutadapt.out`:
+* The adapters were trimmed with [cutadapt](https://cutadapt.readthedocs.io/) (allowing at minimum three bases match between adapter and match, and discarding proccesed reads that are shorter than 6 nt), e.g.: `cutadapt -a TGGAATTCTCGGGTGCCAAGGAACTCCAGTCACGCCAATATCTCGTATGCCGTCTTCTGCTTG --minimum-length 6 -o trim_adapters/B_SC-BLESS_C1_S1_L001_R1_BCHLT_cutadapt_1.fastq.gz fastq/B_SC-BLESS_C1_S1_L001_R1_BCHLT.fastq.gz > analysis/cutadapt.out`:

 		=== Summary ===